DHTMLX/docs-suite/docs/colorpicker/api/colorpicker_getvalue_method.md

 title: getValue
 ---

-@short: returns the code of a selected color
+@short: returns a string with the code of a selected color in the Hex format

 @signature: {'getValue(): string;'}

-@returns:
-- value    string   the code of a selected color in the Hex format

 @example:
 colorpicker.setValue("#BDF0E9");